MetadataForensics/HEART_by_Metadata_Forensics/README.md

 # Acknowledgments:
-- This software includes the CustomTkinter library, which is licensed under the MIT License.
+- This software uses the CustomTkinter library, which is licensed under the MIT License.
 Copyright (c) 2023 Tom Schimansky.
 The full license text can be found [here](https://github.com/TomSchimansky/CustomTkinter)
-- This software includes the Tabulator library, which is licensed under the MIT License.
+- This software uses the Tabulator library, which is licensed under the MIT License.
 Copyright (c) 2015-2025 Oli Folkerd.
 The full license text can be found [here](https://github.com/olifolkerd/tabulator/blob/master/LICENSE)
 - This software uses the [Pillow library](https://pypi.org/project/pillow/) (PIL fork), licensed under the Historical Permission Notice and Disclaimer (HPND).
+- This software uses the [iphone_backup_decrypt](https://pypi.org/project/iphone-backup-decrypt/) library, licensed under the MIT License.

 # Gratitude and Thanks:
 We would like to extend our gratitude, and provide reference to, others within our great DFIR Community who have furthered the support of Apple Health and Fitness artifacts, scripts, and more: